AB-1010/DnD/README.md

 11. Knowember
 12. Dosember

 There is no particular source of light (as in, there's no visible "sun" in the sky) in the day, the entire sky seems to light up.
 Two moons can be seen in clear night skies.
-They are called "Alpha" and "Beta" for no reason whatsoever.
+They are called "Alpha" and "Beta".
 ___
 <sup>"you get a faction! and you get a faction! everyone gets a faction!"</sup>
 ### Factions?
 Factions. _(they have their own buildings)_